sony/nnabla/doc/python/install_on_windows.rst

 If you are using a NVIDIA GPU, execution speed will be drastically improved by installing the following software.

+For the versions of CUDA/cuDNN we support, see :ref:`the table <cuda-cudnn-compatibility>`.

 `CUDA Toolkit <https://developer.nvidia.com/cuda-downloads>`_

 `cuDNN <https://developer.nvidia.com/cudnn>`_

 To install cuDNN, copy bin, include and lib to C:\\Program Files\\NVIDIA GPU Computing Toolkit\\CUDA\\v{CUDA_VERSION}

-See :ref:`a list of compatible cuDNN versions of CUDA extension packages <cuda-cudnn-compatibility>`.

 Install